dask/dask/docs/source/develop.rst

 Dask employs extensive unit tests to ensure correctness of code both for today and for the future.
 Test coverage is expected for all code contributions.

-Tests are written in a py.test style with bare functions.
+Tests are written in a py.test style with bare functions:

 .. code-block:: python